OvinduWijethunge/car-price-prediction-deployment/README.md

 ### Running the project in flask API
-type python app.py for start your server then copy the given url and paste it in your browser then input valid inputs and predict your salary
+type python app.py for start your server then copy the given url and paste it in your browser then input valid inputs and predict car price.